daguenther/Z2A/Resources/Sharing.md

 ## Pydio (C1, I4, U1)

 Pydio is more of a traditional approach to filesharing.
 This is a server controlled installing.
-As opposed to Gitlab, there is no revision control and merging with documents, but it does provide a lot
+As opposed to Gitlab, there is no revision control and merging with documents, but it does provide a lot of ease of use for those wishing to share folders and files across a large organization.